adryeeel/42Cursus/README.md

 # 42cursus

-This repository tracks my journey through the 42 common core curriculum.
+This repository tracks my journey through the 42 common core and piscine curriculum.
 Follow along as I tackle the challenges and milestones of the 42cursus, documenting my progress in this README.
 From mastering the basics to diving into advanced topics, this repository serves as a map of my learning adventure.

 ## The 42 experience